-You may have noticed that Norwegians have a thing about spending time outdoors.
-They are very proud of their pristine nature, and they intend to keep it that way.
+You may have noticed that Norwegians love spending time outdoors.
+We are very proud of our pristine nature, and we intend to keep it that way!
 Search for eco-friendly travel products and learn more about sustainable initiatives and destinations in Norway.

 Working to improve sustainability